Michalis Tiverios

-Michalis A. Tiverios (born: Chora of Andros, 1947, Greek: Μιχάλης Τιβέριος) is a Greek archaeologist, Professor Emeritus of Classical Archaeology at the School of History and Archaeology of the Faculty of Philosophy of the Aristotle University of Thessaloniki, Greece and member of the Academy of Athens, Greece.
+Michalis A. Tiverios (born 1947, Greek: Μιχάλης Τιβέριος) is a Greek archaeologist, Professor Emeritus of Classical Archaeology at the School of History and Archaeology of the Faculty of Philosophy of the Aristotle University of Thessaloniki, Greece and member of the Academy of Athens, Greece.
 He also supervises the Research Center for Antiquity of the Academy of Athens.

 Education and studies

 Michalis Tiverios was born in 1947 in Chora, Andros (Cyclades, Greece), where he also received his primary and secondary education.
 After finishing his compulsory education, he studied at the Faculty of Philosophy of the Aristotle University of Thessaloniki and graduated in 1971.
 In 1976, he received his PhD degree under the supervision of Prof. Manolis Andronikos.
 In the years from 1977 to 1979, he continued his studies, as an Alexander von Humboldt Foundation fellow, at the Archaeological Institute of Bonn under the supervision of Prof. N. Himmelmann.
 His contribution to the research of the ancient Attic black-figure pottery is particularly important.